How to Use Laptop in Bed Without Overheating?

 It will not only keep your wrists in a natural position but also reduces the distance, you have to bend your neck.
 You can place a pillow behind your head and shoulders too to get more comfortable if required.

-Following are some general overheating causes, mentioned as follow:
+Following are some general overheating causes of the laptop in bed:

 One of the most popular and simplest reasons behind the rise of your laptop temperature is the dust.
 Yes, dust around the vents of your laptop doesn’t allow air to come and pass around resulting in malfunctioning of the whole temperature.